Mini Masterclass – Own Carrier Assault with the Fighters

-This is your life support unit.
-It’s a lovely little place to spend your time and it contains all the instruments and widgets you need to do your job as a Valkyrie pilot (although we have to admit, it is a little short on cup holders).
+This is your life support unit and all that separates you from the cold, unforgiving void of deep space.
+It contains all the instruments and widgets you need to do your job as a Valkyrie pilot, so let’s take a look around.

-Health – It's the vertical bar top left.
+It's the vertical bar top left.
 This shows the integrity of your hull, or armor.
-It’s your last line of defense so if this gauge gets low, it’s time to hot-foot it out of there and hide out or get yourself some healing from a support craft.
+It’s your last line of defense so if this gauge gets low, it’s time to hot-foot it out of there and hide out, or call in some healing from a support craft.

-Shields – And the vertical bar top right is your shield status.
+And the vertical bar top right is your shield status.
 Your shields are your first line of defense.
-As you unlock new ships and ship classes you will notice how much they differ in terms of shields and armor.
+As you unlock new ships and ship classes, you will notice how much they differ in terms of shields and armor.
 Heavy class ships, for example, are well armored so you can take the risk of sitting there and soaking up enemy firepower.
-Here, though, we’re talking about the Wraith, your first ship.
-It’s well-balanced and relatively robust but keep your eye on your gauges.
+Keep your eye on your gauges.

-Control Points In control matches, this panel also shows you the status of the control points that your team has to capture.
-If the points are white in color then no one has control.
-When drones are deployed you will see the circle around the indicator gradually coloring in to indicate that the control point is in the process of being captured.
-The color of the control point indicator will change completely when that point is captured and a little icon appears to show which team has captured it.
+In control matches, this panel also shows you the status of the control points that your team has to capture.
+If the points are white in color, then no one has control.
+When drones are deployed, you will see the circle around the indicator gradually fill in color to indicate that the control point is in the process of being captured.
+The color of the control point indicator will change completely when that point is captured, plus a little icon will appear to show which team has captured it.

 If you look outside the window, you can see that there are floating control point indicators so if you see a particular target under attack, you can race over there to take out the enemy drone and recapture it.

 Clone Vats The blue bar shows you the current status of your clone vat or, put another way, the amount of lives your team has left.
 The orange bar is the opposing team’s remaining clones.
 Just below that is an indicator of the time remaining.
-Remember, in team deathmatch, if the battle ends and you have fewer remaining clones than your enemy you’ll lose.
-So if these indicators are showing you at a disadvantage it’s time to up your game a little.
+In team deathmatch, if the battle ends and you have fewer remaining clones than your enemy, you’ll lose.
+So if these indicators are showing you at a disadvantage, it’s time to up your game a little.